467: No Such Thing As Free Laundry

 Sometimes the tap is too far away.

-I mean, one of my best friends has done that in Australia.
+One of my best friends has done that in Australia.
+In Western Australia.

 Well, he's pretty insane, but he's not sick.